Montana Draw Odds & Application Guide

 Mule Deer Draw Odds

-Montana’s mule deer draw is part of the same Deer/Elk Combo application submitted by March 15.
+Mule deer draw applications run through the same Deer/Elk Combo form submitted by March 15.
 Limited-entry mule deer districts control harvest in areas managing for trophy buck quality.

-General mule deer hunting is available statewide on the Big Game Combo license, but the best mule deer districts are restricted to limited-entry permits.
+Statewide mule deer hunting is available on the Big Game Combo license, but the best districts require limited-entry permits.

 Top Limited-Entry Mule Deer Districts